 Our Toronto occupiers liability lawyers can help you:

-- Identify how much responsibility each party has over the premises — for example, whether the cleaning staff are responsible for making sure slippery floors are properly identified
+- Identify how much responsibility each party has over the premises — for example, whether the cleaning staff are responsible for making sure slippery floors are properly cleaned;

-- Determine whether the negligent property owners should have known that their actions would result in injury
+- Determine whether the negligent property owners or occupier should have known that their actions would result in injury;

 Make sure that deadlines are adhered to, especially if your injury happens on property belonging to the City of Toronto.